 “The rate of human infertility is higher than we should expect it to be,” says Dr. Oren Hasson of Tel Aviv University’s Department of Zoology.
 “By now, evolution should have improved our reproductive success rate.
 Something else is going on.”

-And, read on for Dr Hasson’s reasons for low sperm count and male infertility…
+Here are his thoughts on the reasons for low sperm count and male infertility…

-About 10% of all couples hoping for a baby have fertility problems.
+About 10% of all couples planning to get pregnant and hoping for a baby have fertility problems.
 Environmentalists say pollution is to blame and psychiatrists point to our stressful lifestyles…and this evolutionary biologist has a explanation.